 Covered adventure sports include:

 - Bungee jumping, hot air balloon rides, jet skiing, safari tours

 - Mopeds and scooters (ideal for travelers in Southeast Asia)

 - Windsurfing, wakeboarding, scuba diving (if you are certified or with an instructor)

 Affordability for Travelers Under 50

 For travelers in the age range of 18 to 39, the Nomad Insurance policy pricing begins at $42 a month.
 For those 40 to 49 years old, the price jumps to $68 per month.
-If you’ve shopped around for travel insurance, you probably know that this is a very competitive and affordable rate, and the no-cancellation fee is the cherry on top.
+If you’ve shopped for travel insurance, you probably know this is a very competitive and affordable rate, and the no-cancellation fee is the cherry on top.